programmfabrik/easydb-documentation/content/sysadmin/requirements/_index.en.md

 ### Connections to the server

-For installation, maintenance and monitoring we need SSH access to the server.
+For installation, maintenance and monitoring we need HTTPS (Port 443) and SSH access to the server.

 Our approach is: